steve4744/TNTRun/README.md

     Kits - can be enabled per arena
     Heads - interfaces with HeadsPlus plugin by Thatsmusic99 PVP can be enabled/disabled per arena
-    Configurable player rewards for 1st, 2nd and 3rd places
+    Configurable rewards for players finishing in any position: 1st, 2nd, 3rd, ... etc.
     Built-in placeholder support
     mcMMO support - allow players in same mcMMO party to PVP if enabled in arena MySQL support